amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

     amethyst::start_logger(Default::default());
 ```

+From now on, every info, warning and error will be present and clearly formatted
+inside your terminal window.

+> **Note:** There are many ways to configure that logger, for example to write the
+> log to filesystem.
+You might find more information how to do that in [Logger api
+> reference][log].
+> We will use the most basic setup in this tutorial for simplicity.

+## Preparing display config

-After the logger is started, we need to create a `DisplayConfig` to store the
+Next we need to create a `DisplayConfig` to store the configuration for our game's
-configuration for our game's display.
-We can either define the configuration in
+window.
+We can either define the configuration in our code, or better yet load it
-our code, or better yet load it from a file.
-The latter approach is handier, as
+from a file.
+The latter approach is handier, as it allows us to change configuration
-it allows us to change configuration (e.g, the display size) without having to
-recompile our game every time.
+(e.g, the window size) without having to recompile our game every time.

 Starting the project with `amethyst new` should have automatically generated
 `DisplayConfig` data in `resources/display_config.ron`.
 If you created the